apache/spark/docs/apache-airflow/logging-monitoring/logging-tasks.rst

 ----------------------

 Not all configuration options are available from the ``airflow.cfg`` file.
 Some configuration options require that the logging config class be overwritten.
-This can be done by ``logging_config_class`` option in ``airflow.cfg`` file.
-This option should specify the import path indicating to a configuration compatible with :func:`logging.config.dictConfig`.
-If your file is a standard import location, then you should set a :envvar:`PYTHONPATH` environment.
+This can be done via the ``logging_config_class`` option in ``airflow.cfg`` file.
+This option should specify the import path to a configuration compatible with :func:`logging.config.dictConfig`.
+If your file is a standard import location, then you should set a :envvar:`PYTHONPATH` environment variable.

 Follow the steps below to enable custom logging config class: